Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Introduction

 \subsection{Plan of the paper}

-Section 2 is devoted to the proof of Theorem \ref{1.1}.
+Section \ref{section2} is devoted to the proof of Theorem \ref{th1}.
 First, we establish the relationship between the exploring time of $\|\textbf{y}\|_{\mathbb{H}^s}$ and the exploring time of $\|\textbf{y}\|_{W^{1,\infty}}$, which is also important in the proof of Theorem \ref{th5}.
-Then by using the Gy\"{o}ngy-Krylov lemma and the abstract Cauchy theorem, we establish the local well-posedness for the SMCH2 system in $\mathbb{H}^s(\mathbb{T}^d)$ with $s>1+\frac{d}{2}$.
-In Section 3, we prove by constructing two sequence of approximation solutions that the data-to-solution map of the SMCH2 system is nonuniformly continuous.
-In Section 4, we first prove that the MCH2 system perturbed by polynomial-type noise admits a unique global strong solution in the regime $\delta_1 \geq \frac{1}{2}$ and $\delta_2 \geq 1$.
-Then when $\delta=0$, we show that the SMCH2 system with small initial data has a unique global-in-time solution with high probability.
-Finally, in the case of $d=1$, we prove that, no matter how small the initial data is, if the initial data satisfies a shape condition (cf. \eqref{1.17}), then the solution of SMCH2 system will blow up in finite time with positive probability.
+Then by using the Gy\"{o}ngy-Krylov lemma and the abstract Cauchy theorem, we establish the local well-posedness for the SMEP2 in $\mathbb{H}^s(\mathbb{T}^d)$ with $s>1+\frac{d}{2}$.
+In Section \ref{section3}, we first prove that the MEP2 perturbed by nonlocal-type noise admits a unique global strong solution in the regime $\delta \geq \frac{1}{2}$.
+Then when $\delta=0$, we show that the SMEP2 with small initial data has a unique global-in-time solution with high probability.
+Finally, we establish a blow-up criteria in one dimension.